Chapter 3. Mounting NFS shares

 To mount an NFS share, use the following command:

 # mount -t nfs -o options host:/remote/export /local/directory

 - A comma-delimited list of mount options.

-- The host name, IP address, or fully qualified domain name of the server exporting the file system you wish to mount.
+- The host name, IP address, or fully qualified domain name of the server exporting the file system you want to mount.

-- The file system or directory being exported from the server, that is, the directory you wish to mount.
+- The file system or directory being exported from the server, that is, the directory you want to mount.

 - The client location where /remote/export is mounted.

 The following are the commonly used options when mounting NFS shares.
 You can use these options wth manual